Standard CAN frame format | Extended CAN frame structure

-This page compares standard CAN frame vs extended CAN frame and mentions various fields used in standard CAN frame and extended CAN frame structures.
+This page compares standard CAN frame format vs extended CAN frame format and mentions various fields used in standard CAN frame format and extended CAN frame structures.

 Figure-1 depicts standard CAN frame structure.
-Following table-1 describes fields used in it.
+Following table-1 describes fields used in standard CAN frame format.
 It uses 11 bit identifier.

 |SOF||Start of Frame bit.
 It marks start of message.
 It is used to synchronize nodes on the CAN bus.|